qmacro/qmacro.github.io/_posts/2021-05-13-notes-on-markdown-linting.markdown

 ---
 layout: post
-title: Notes on Markdown linting
+title: Notes on Markdown linting - part 1
 date: '2021-05-13 13:04:21'
 ---

-_Here's what I found out about linting Markdown content._
+_Here's what I found out when I started to look into linting Markdown content._

 Related to some work activity with a colleague, I found myself having to get my brain around Markdown linting.
 Of course, not what it is, but what the current possibilities are and how they might apply to my situation.
 I thought I'd write some notes on what I found (mostly for my future self).